-The minimum earnings used to calculate contributions are the legal minimum wage.
+The minimum monthly earnings used to calculate contributions are the legal monthly minimum wage.

-The maximum earnings used to calculate contributions are 10 times the legal minimum wage.
+The maximum monthly earnings used to calculate contributions are 10 times the legal monthly minimum wage.

-Employers with 10 or more employees pay contributions monthly; employers with one to nine employees pay quarterly.
+Employers with 10 or more employees pay contributions monthly; employers with nine or fewer employees pay quarterly.

-Government: None; contributes as an employer for occasional or temporary workers who are not civil servants.
+Government: None; contributes as an employer for casual or temporary workers who are not civil servants.

-Work injury benefits: There is no minimum qualifying period.
+There is no minimum qualifying period.
 Accidents that occur while commuting to and from work are covered.